Graduate research

 *International applicants

-2. If you are successful in obtaining a scholarship, you must commence your course by the first day of Semester 1 of the academic year you have been made an offer for
+2. If you are successful in obtaining a scholarship, you must commence your course by the first day of Semester 1 of the academic year you have been made an offer for;

-3. Please ensure you have allowed adequate time for your student visa application to be processed between your admittance into the course and the last date you can start your course
+3. Please ensure you have allowed adequate time for your student visa application to be processed between your admittance into the course and the last date you can start your course;

 How to apply

-Please if you are eligible for consideration by viewing our entry requirements before you proceed further.
+Please check if you are eligible for consideration by viewing our entry requirements before you proceed further.
+The Faculty of Arts offers three research degrees:

 Need help?
 Use the below Checklist to help you determine if you are eligible.